Boosting Open Set Recognition Performance through Modulated Representation Learning: Additional Results

-Here, we report the best results in terms of the open set AUROC for the SupCon baseline and by including our TS to it on the regular OSR benchmarks in Table \ref{tab:app_comparison}.
-The values of $\tau$ for the case of constant temperature are $0.05,0.5,0.4$ and $0.2$ respectively for the CIFAR10, CIFAR+10, CIFAR+50 and TinyImageNet benchmarks and the values of $(\tau^+,\tau^-)$ in our TS are $(0.2,0.05), (0.4,0.1), (0.5,0.3)$ and $(0.4,0.1)$ respectively.
-We observe that the closed set accuracy is similar to the baseline methods when we include our TS on the regular benchmarks, whereas we gain improvements in the open set performance.
-However, as mentioned before, we observe significant improvements both for the open set and closed set performance on the SSBs.
+Here, we evaluate our periodic NegCosSch using the SupCon loss on the CIFAR benchmarks -- such as CIFAR10, CIFAR+10 and CIFAR+50 and the results are presented in Table \ref{tab:app_comparison}.
+The values of $\tau$ for $\mathcal{T}_{\text{Const}}$ are chosen as $0.05,0.5$, and $0.4$ respectively with hyperparameter tuning for the CIFAR10, CIFAR+10, and CIFAR+50 benchmarks and the values of $(\tau^+,\tau^-)$ in our TS are $(0.2,0.05), (0.4,0.1)$, and $(0.5,0.3)$ respectively.
+We observe that the closed set accuracy is similar to the baseline methods when we include our TS on these benchmarks, whereas we gain slight improvements in the open set performance.
+The open set performance depends on the nature of the unknown classes and their semantic similarity with the known classes.
+We suspect that the benefits of our TS reduce when the number of training classes is relatively small, which occur in the CIFAR benchmarks.
+For example, there are only 6 training classes in CIFAR10 and 4 training classes in the CIFAR+10 and CIFAR+50 benchmarks.
+Moreover, the OSR AUROC on the CIFAR+10 and CIFAR+50 benchmarks are $>97\%$ with tuned constant temperature baselines, leaving only a little scope for improvements.
+However, as mentioned before, we observe significant improvements both for the open set and closed set performance on the TinyImageNet and the SSBs, where they have a larger number of training classes.